FederatedAI/KubeFATE/docs/FATE_On_Spark_With_Pulsar.md

      }
    }
 ```

-In above configuration, the `backend: 2` specifies the use of Pulsar as the transmission service.
-In `pulsar_run`, a user can also specify the parameters when creating "producer" and "consumer".

 Generally, there is no need to set such a configuration.
 As for the available parameters, please refer to the [`create_producer`](https://pulsar.apache.org/api/python/2.7.0-SNAPSHOT/#pulsar.Client.create_producer) and [`subscribe`](https://pulsar.apache.org/api/python/2.7.0-SNAPSHOT/#pulsar.Client.subscribe) methods in the Pulsar python client.